tls-attacker/TLS-Attacker/README.md

 executor.executeWorkflow();
 ```
 TLS-Attacker uses the concept of WorkflowTraces to define a "TLS message flow".
 A WorkflowTrace consists of a list of actions which are then executed one after the other.
-Although for a typical "TLS message flow" only SendAction's and ReceiveAction's are needed, the framework does not stop here and implements alot of different other actions
+Although for a typical "TLS message flow" only SendAction's and ReceiveAction's are needed, the framework does not
+ stop here and implements a lot of different other actions
 which can be used to execute even more arbitrary message flows.
 A list of currently implemented actions with explanations can be found in the Wiki.

 We know many of you hate Java.
 Therefore, you can also use an XML structure and run your customized TLS protocol from XML: